GITBOAT1/printf/README.md

+*The simple _printf with almost the same function as the c STANDARD Lib This sends formatted output to stdout.*
-*The printf 0.
-I'm not going anywhere.You can print that wherever you want toI'm here and I'm a Spur for life. printf * ** This acollaboration project with kobina otchere and joe boat**
+** This is a collaboration project with kobina otchere and joe boat**